 This park border Kibale National Park, Kigezi Game Reserve, and Kyambura Game Reserve, all in Uganda.
 It also borders Virunga National Park in the Democratic Republic of Congo.

-QENP stretches from Lake George in the northeast to Lake Edward in the southwest and include Kazinga Channel which connects the two lakes and home to a number of hippos.
+QENP stretches from Lake George in the northeast to Lake Edward in the southwest and includes Kazinga Channel which connects the two lakes and home to a number of hippos.

 It is the most Uganda’s popular tourist destination and is under the protection of Uganda Wildlife Authority.
 It is home to a variety of mammals and many species of birds.